BEFORE APPLYING, read the following carefully:

 Candidates in the Mature category whose applications, upon review by the Admissions Committee, are regarded as potentially admissible may be invited to sit a twenty-five-minute interview.
 The Committee may, at its discretion, request that other applicants attend an interview in some instances.

-Interviews take place in Montreal or, if it is not possible, by telephone or teleconference.
+Interviews take place in Montreal or, if it is not possible, by videoconference.
 All interviews are conducted in English and French.
 Admission interviews are generally held from mid-March to mid-May.

 A candidate whose application is refused by the Admissions Committee will be informed of the decision by electronic mail and via Minerva.